Vungle/simple-sentinel/README.md

 `config` is an optional object used to store other configuration details.
 If omitted (or otherwise falsey) then only default values will be used.
 This object can contain:
 - `watchedReplicaNames` is an Array of the String names of Replicas to watch.
 Default is to watch everything that a sentinel is currently watching.
+- `createClient` is the function that will create the `RedisClient`s that are returned to you.
+By default, this library will try to require the node-redis library from the scope of your project automagically, but if you are wanting to do something more advanced, then you can set this manually.
+The function will be called with the arguments: `(port, host, options)`.
+- `redisOptions` is an object that is passed to createClient as options.
+Default is `{}`.

 ##### Function: getRepl(name)